 EDR vs EPP: What’s the Difference?

-Many vendors combine EPP and EDR into one system, however, there are still a few differences between these capabilities.
+Many vendors combine EPP and EDR into one system.
+However, there are still a few differences between their capabilities.

 |Does not require active supervision||Active threat detection|